-Figure 7a shows all departures as a function of the time-of-day, for different values of β{nc} .
+Figure 7a shows all departures as a function of the time-of-day, for different values of $\beta{tr,nc}$ .
 Since demand itself is inelastic, the area under all the curves is the same.
-One notices, however,
+One notices, however, a shift towards the peak periods when the disutility of the non-car mode is reduced.
+Together with

-(a) number of agents departing per hour over time of day
+(a) number of agents departing per 15 min over time of day

-(b) number of agents en route per hour over time of day
+(b) number of agents en route per 15 min over time of day